mosi2002/home/_pages/about.md

 <hr>
 ## Research Experience

-* Research Assistant at school of electrical engineer, Dec 2023 - Present

-  * Researching on various state estimation methods to evaluate their potential benefits in diverse applications.
-My focus is on comparing their strengths and weaknesses to see which works best in various situations.
-In particular, I am looking for **Geometric** methods for state estimation purpose.

-* Research Assistant at Research Institute of Petroleum Industry (RIPI), May 2024 - Present

-  * Researching on Neural Network based Model Predictive Control (MPC) to explore how AI can enhance traditional control systems.

 * Bachelor Thesis: Nueral network based state estimation using Lie derivative, 2024

   * This Thesis consider the problem of state observation for **nonlinear dynamics**.
 The problem with model-based observer is due to the need of solving PDEs, in this thesis by using on-line learning and considering the observer dynamics as a Chen-Fliess series.
 The proposed approach is demonstrated by a chaotic dynamic. [(Link)](https://github.com/mosi2002/Bachelor_Thesis)

+* Research Assistant at Research Institute of Petroleum Industry (RIPI), May 2024 - Present

+  * Researching on Neural Network based Model Predictive Control (MPC) to explore how AI can enhance traditional control systems under supervision of Dr. [S. Vahid Naghavi](https://scholar.google.com/citations?user=nmZp2s8AAAAJ&hl=en).

+* Research Assistant at school of electrical engineer, Dec 2023 - Present

+  * Researching on various state estimation methods  under supervision of Dr. [Farzaneh Abdollahi](https://scholar.google.com/citations?user=nmZp2s8AAAAJ&hl=en) to evaluate their potential benefits in diverse applications.
+My focus is on comparing their strengths and weaknesses to see which works best in various situations.
+In particular, I am looking for **Geometric** methods for state estimation purpose.

 ## News: